-- "(1) In cases where the original charge is a capital offense or a charge which carries a possible sentence of life without parole, there shall be no limit on the total fee. - "(2) Except for cases covered by subdivision (1), in cases where the original charge is a Class A felony, the total fee shall not exceed four thousand dollars (\$4,000). - "(3) In cases where the original charge is a Class B felony, the total fee shall not exceed three thousand dollars (\$3,000). - "(4) In cases where the original charge is a Class C or Class D felony, the total fee shall not exceed two thousand dollars (\$2,000). - "(5) In juvenile cases, the total fee shall not exceed two thousand five hundred dollars (\$2,500). - "(6) In all other cases, the total fee shall not exceed one thousand five hundred dollars (\$1,500). - "(7) Notwithstanding the foregoing, the maximum amount of the total fees set forth above in subdivisions (2), (3), and (4) may be waived by the trial court or by the director for good cause shown when the case was tried to a verdict before a jury.
+"(1) In cases where the original charge is a capital offense or a charge which carries a possible sentence of life without parole, there shall be no limit on the total fee.

+"(2) Except for cases covered by subdivision (1), in

+- cases where the original charge is a Class A felony, the total fee shall not exceed four thousand dollars (\$4,000).

+Notwithstanding the foregoing, the maximum amount may be waived by the trial court or by the director for good cause shown.
 In the event the maximum amount is waived by the court, the court shall enter a written order setting forth the factors it considered in making its determination that such a waiver was appropriate.
-In the event the maximum amount is waived by the director, the director written memo setting forth the factors considered by the director in making his or her determination that such a waiver was appropriate.
-In no event shall the total fee exceed twice the allowable fee for the original charge.
+In the event the maximum amount is waived by the director, the director shall forward to the state Finance Director a written memo setting forth the factors considered by the director in making his or her determination that such a waiver was appropriate.
+In no event - "(3) In cases where the original charge is a Class B felony, the total fee shall not exceed three thousand dollars (\$3,000).

+shall the total fee exceed eight thousand dollars (\$8,000).

+"(4) In cases where the original charge is a Class C or Class D felony, the total fee shall not exceed two thousand dollars (\$2,000).

+"(5) In juvenile cases, the total fee shall not exceed two thousand five hundred dollars (\$2,500).

+"(6) In all other cases, the total fee shall not exceed one thousand five hundred dollars (\$1,500).